The Cosmogrid Simulation: Statistical Properties of Small Dark Matter Halos: Discussions and Summary

-Numerical computations were partially carried out on Cray XT4 at Center for Computational Astrophysics, CfCA, of National Astronomical Observatory of Japan, Huygens at the Dutch National High Performance Computing and e-Science Support Center, SARA (Netherlands), HECToR at the Edinburgh Parallel Computing Center (United Kingdom), and Louhi at IT Center for Science in Espoo (Finland).
+\acknowledgements We thank the anonymous referee for his/her valuable comments.
+Numerical computations were partially carried out on Cray XT4 at Center for Computational Astrophysics, CfCA, of National Astronomical Observatory of Japan, the K computer at the RIKEN Advanced Institute for Computational Science (Proposal number hp120286), Huygens at the Dutch National High Performance Computing and e-Science Support Center, SARA (Netherlands), HECToR at the Edinburgh Parallel Computing Center (United Kingdom), and Louhi at IT Center for Science in Espoo (Finland).
 T.I. is financially supported by Research Fellowship of the Japan Society for the Promotion of Science (JSPS) for Young Scientists.
 This research is partially supported by the Special Coordination Fund for Promoting Science and Technology (GRAPE-DR project), Ministry of Education, Culture, Sports, Science and Technology, Japan.
 We also thank the network facilities of SURFnet, DEISA, IEEAF, WIDE, Northwest Gigapop and the Global Lambda Integrated FAcility (GLIF) GOLE of TransLight Cisco on National LambdaRail, Trans- Light, StarLight, NetherLight, T-LEX, Pacific and Atlantic Wave.
-This research is supported by the Netherlands organization for Scientific research (NWO) grant $\sharp$639.073.803, $\sharp$643.200.503 and $\sharp$643.000.803, the Stichting Nationale Computerfaciliteiten (project $\sharp$SH-095-08), NAOJ, SURFnet (GigaPort project), the International Information Science Foundation (IISF), the Netherlands Advanced School for Astronomy (NOVA), the Leids Kerkhoven-Bosscha fonds (LKBF).
+This research is supported by the Netherlands organization for Scientific research (NWO) grant Nos.639.073.803, 643.200.503 and 643.000.803, the Stichting Nationale Computerfaciliteiten (project SH-095-08), NAOJ, SURFnet (GigaPort project), the International Information Science Foundation (IISF), the Netherlands Advanced School for Astronomy (NOVA), the Leids Kerkhoven-Bosscha fonds (LKBF).
 We thank the DEISA Consortium (EU FP6 project RI-031513 and FP7 project RI-222919) for support within the DEISA Extreme Computing Initiative (GBBP project).
+This work has been funded by MEXT HPCI STRATEGIC PROGRAM and MEXT/JSPS KAKENHI Grand Number 24740115.